 Located in San Jose, Flowers by Eryn is a floristry studio that aims to bring beauty and delight to the everyday.
 “Flower design is a distinct art form,” explains owner Eryn Schroeder Johnson.
 “I love creating a visual expression of an emotion and feeling through the medium of flowers.”
 We couldn’t have put it better ourselves.

 Established in 1985, the San Francisco Flower and Garden Show show focuses heavily on sustainable and green practices while hosting hundreds of floral displays seminars, exhibits and demonstrations, and is attended by botanical boffins who travel from far and wide.

 G is for Golden Gate Bridge

 Name a more iconic San Francisco landmark, we’ll wait.
-No trip to The Golden City is complete without a visit to the Golden Gate Bridge, the suspension bridge spanning the one-mile-wide strait connecting San Francisco Bay and the Pacific Ocean, built in 1933.
+No trip to The Golden City is complete without a visit to the Golden Gate Bridge, the suspension bridge spanning the one-mile-wide strait connecting Presidio Heights and San Francisco Bay with the Pacific Ocean, built in 1933.

 H is for Homage

 Located in the Financial District, Homage is a responsibly sourced, locally inspired restaurant that serves a menu that reflects the local bounty of farms within the Bay Area.
 Each week, the Homage team travel to the market every week to build relationships with local farmers and to handpick fresh ingredients for their simple and delicious staples ranging from overnight oats to pea and ricotta toast.